Please read the “TCT Disclaimer” under the True Crime tab at the top of the page before reading any true crime posts.

 It’s officially October which means my month-long celebration of Halloween can commence.

-At home you will find me decorating, watching scary movies and buying bite-sized boxes of candy from Costco, eating it all before Halloween night, then buying more.
+At home you will find me decorating, watching scary movies and buying bite-sized boxes of candy from Costco, eating it all before Halloween night, then buying more because I guess I need to give some away to children.
 Good times.

 You’re welcome.
 I love you.